MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## Access control and information security

 Not all archival materials can be made fully public.
-The DDR archive implements a **three-tier access control system** that operates at the linked-data level, ensuring sensitive materials are protected while maintaining semantic-web compliance.
+The DDR Archive implements a **three-tier access control system** that operates at the linked-data level, ensuring sensitive materials are protected while maintaining semantic-web compliance.

 ### Access levels